RickCogley/Github-Markdown-Reference/README.md

 ##### H5 Header
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-### :octocat: Github Style

-Github treats line breaks in a different way from normal Markdown, treating a single line break (press of the enter key) as a real line break, which is likely what most people intend.
-The regular Markdown treatment is to require two line breaks between paragraphs, and that takes a bunch of getting used to.

 * * *
 <a name="emphasis"/>